jasonhansel/kineticvm/README.md

-**KineticVM** is a bytecode assembler and virtual machine for a [transport-triggered architecture](https://en.wikipedia.org/wiki/Transport_triggered_architecture).
+**KineticVM** is a bytecode assembler and toy virtual machine for a [transport-triggered architecture](https://en.wikipedia.org/wiki/Transport_triggered_architecture).
 In other words, it simulates a [register machine](https://en.wikipedia.org/wiki/Register_machine) whose only instruction is "move."
 All other operations are performed through special *system registers*.

 For instance, the following KineticVM assembly code prints the sum of 2 and 3:
 ```